 10. Find a Reason to Dress Up

-Loungewear is everything, but some of us might miss the fun of getting all sparkled and glammed around the holidays.
-Maybe you’re attending holiday parties in person this year or can plan a winter-themed date night.
+Loungewear is everything, but some of us might miss the fun of getting all glammed up around the holidays.
+Maybe you’re attending work parties or friend festivities or planning a wintry date night.

-Still staying safe at home?
+Not worth finding a babysitter?
 Choose a night to put the kids to bed early and dress up for an at-home date night with your partner.
 Plan a meal to make together or order takeout from your favorite restaurant.
 Single parenting this holiday season?
 Plan an outing with friends.
-Either way, we all deserve a toast to making it this far through a challenging year.
+Either way, we all deserve a toast to another year of parenting in the books!

 11. Enjoy an Outdoor Light Display

-Depending on where you live, your local zoo, ballpark, botanical gardens, or another venue likely has a holiday light display happening.
-Check websites before you go to make sure you don’t need any extra appointments or planning to follow their safety guidelines.
+Depending on where you live, your local zoo, ballpark, botanical gardens, or other venue likely has a holiday light display.
+Check websites before you go to see whether you need an appointment and to make sure you’re aware of their safety guidelines.
 Additionally, local online groups will often post neighborhoods and streets with festive home displays, which can be a treat to bundle up and walk around.

 12. Get the Kids Involved in Holiday Tasks

 Your to-do list is pretty long around the holidays, so put the kids to work like Santa’s little elves.
 It’s best to accept that any task assigned to them will take longer than if you were to do it yourself, but putting on a little holiday music can make it a special shared experience.
 Stamping the holiday card envelopes or getting pieces of tape to help wrap the gifts are both jobs young kids can (probably) handle.